akusuma-2020/aboutMe/README.md

 # About Me
 Hi, Adi's here.
-I am interested in Data Analytics and wish to improve my technical skills by being active in GitHub.
+I am interested in data analytics and wish to improve my technical skills by being active in GitHub.
 Everyday is a new day for me to learn more about Python, R, SQL, Power BI, ArcGIS and QGIS.
 # Dashboards and Socio-Economics
 Currently, I am learning about creating interactive dashboards from Pythoon (using Dash Plotly), Power BI, QGIS and Excel.